jeroen66124/Brainkit/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
-- [x] Add back to top links
-- [ ] Add Additional Templates w/ Examples
+- [ ] Turn run.py into the main executable
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Deprecate brainkit.sh as the launch script
-- [ ] Multi-language Support
+- [ ] Support subfolders in preview function
-    - [ ] Chinese
+- [ ] Compatibility with uncommon file formats
-    - [ ] Spanish
+- [ ] Real time editing of previewed files

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/aohpwsfi/Brainkit/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>